pages-themes/minimal/pages/projects/immuniverse.md

 ### Description

 The ImmUniverse Map is developed as part of IMI2 [ImmUniverse](https://www.immuniverse.eu/) project.
-It focuses on two diseases: atopic dermatitis and ulcerative colitis.
+It focuses on ulcerative colitis and atopic dermatitis towards improved diagnostic and therapeutic options for patients.

 ### Funding